Justin Bieber Wants Trump To Free A$AP Rocky — & The Kids Being Held At The Border

-Some celebs are calling the children at the border to be released.
+Some celebs are calling the children at the southern U.S. border to be released.
 Others are petitioning to “Free A$AP.”
 Justin Bieber says, “Why not both?”

 Following President Donald Trump’s announcement that he would be calling the prime minister of Sweden to help get rapper A$AP Rocky released from jail, Bieber tweeted out “thanks” along with another release request.